 Find out more in our full 7Mesh Thunder Pant review for full details on these weatherproof pants.

 The great shape and lightweight material mean they are very comfortable to ride in and dry quickly if it rains.
 We have ridden in the Triggers a lot and other than a bit of fading on the seat, they have held up very well.
-The Triggers come in size color options including a Black-Graphite if the graphics are a bit loud/racey for your tastes.
+The Triggers come in a range of size and color options, including a Black-Graphite if the graphics are a bit loud/racey for your tastes.

 Check out our iXS Trigger pant review for more details.